The Car Buying Process in Seven Steps

 Come up with a list of options that would fit your needs and wants.

 Once you know what you are looking for, think about if you would like to buy new or used, or whether you want to buy or lease.
 What financing options are realistic for you based on your income and credit?

 Don’t borrow more money than you are comfortably able to repay.
 Your credit score will directly impact the interest rate you will pay on your loan.

 For example, an individual with a FICO score of 720 is likely to be offered a loan for about 5.75%.
-Same loan amount, but applicant B has a credit score of 660.
-Interest rate is likely to increase to about 9.2%, and this will cause the monthly payment to be $15-$20 higher.
+For the same loan amount, and individual with a credit score of 660 will likely see the interest rate increase to about 9.2%, and this will cause the monthly payment to be $15-$20 higher.

 Step 3 – Take Your Time

 Now that you have a better idea of your price range, start shopping around for selection and dealer incentives for your particular car choices.
 Do not rush out and buy the first car you see on an impulse.
 It’s better to exercise some patience and be sure about your choice.